 Version list

 The EasyRec processor is under active development.
-Use the latest version for better features and inference performance.
-Released versions:
+Use the latest version for improved features and inference performance.

 Step 1: Deploy a service

-To deploy an EasyRec model service with the eascmd client, set Processor type to easyrec-{version}.
+To deploy an EasyRec model service with eascmd, set Processor type to easyrec-{version}.
 For more information, see Service deployment: EASCMD.
-The following are configuration examples.
+Configuration examples:

 Example using the new FG library (fg_mode=normal)

 This example uses the PyOdps3 node type for deployment.
-This mode supports the new FeatureGenerator with built-in feature transformation operators and custom FG operators.
-It supports complex input types (array and map) and feature dependencies in Directed Acyclic Graph (DAG) mode.
+This mode supports the new FeatureGenerator with built-in and custom FG operators, complex input types (array and map), and feature dependencies in Directed Acyclic Graph (DAG) mode.

 This example uses PAI-FeatureStore to manage feature data.
-In the script, you must replace the ${fs_project},${fs_model} variables with your actual values.
-For more information, see Step 2: Create and deploy an EAS model service.
+Replace the ${fs_project},${fs_model} variables with your actual values.
+For more information, see Manage recommendation features with FeatureStore.

 import json